List of criminal organizations in DC Comics: L

+Ladies and Nonbinaries of Doom

+Lawless League

+When the Johnny Thunder of Earth-One comes into possession of the Thunderbolt genie, he has him use his power to transform his gang into a version of the Justice League called the Lawless League.
+Ripper Jones, Race Morrison, Barney Judson, Eddie Orson, Bill Gore, and Monk Loomis became versions of Superman, Flash, Atom, Martian Manhunter, Batman, and Green Lantern, respectively.

+League Busters

+Formed in the vein of the Suicide Squad, the League Busters were sanctioned by the United Nations to combat Justice League International should the need arise.
+Led by Peacemaker, the group consisted of Chromax, Mirror Master, Spellbinder, and Ultraa.

 League of Ancients

 The League of Ancients is a group of people that were assembled to combat the Justice League.
-They consist of the Atlantean sorceress Gamemnae (who foresaw the Justice League as the "Seven-Headed Hydra" that would threaten Atlantis), Jarhanpour ruler Rama Khan, magic user Manitou Raven, a fallen alien known as the Anointed One, a Northern Eurasian man called the Whaler, a pre-Aztec man named Tezumak, and a weapon-woman named Sela.
+They consist of the Atlantean sorceress Gamemnae (who foresaw the Justice League as the "Seven-Headed Hydra" that would threaten Atlantis), Jarhanpur ruler Rama Khan, magic user Manitou Raven, a fallen alien known as the Anointed One, a Northern Eurasian man called the Whaler, a pre-Aztec man named Tezumak, and a weapon-woman named Sela.

 League of Ancients in other media

-Members of the League of Ancients appear in Supergirl.
-In this show, Gamemnae, Rama Khan, Tezumak, and Sela are aliens from Krypton's sister planet Jarhanpur who are familiar with the languages of the Coluans and members of Leviathan.
+Members of the League of Ancients appear in Supergirl, depicted as aliens from Krypton's sister planet Jarhanpur.

+League of Annoyance

+Led by Praying Mantis, the League of Annoyance included Aunt Phetamine, Cell Phone Sylvia, Drunkula (Baron Nightblood), Filo Math, Malingerer, and the Scrambler.

 League of Assassins

 The League of Assassins is a cult-like organization of trained killers formerly led by Ra's al Ghul, an enemy of Batman.
 The League of Assassins was founded by Ra's al Ghul (exactly when is unknown) to be "the fang that protects the head" (Batgirl #67, 2005).
 Members of the League demonstrated willingness to die at a word from Ra's.
 They have included some of the most dangerous assassins in the world, including Lady Shiva, David Cain, and master archer Merlyn.